pact-foundation/pact-workshop-python/README.md

-# Example Python project for the Pact workshop
+# Example Python project for the Pact workshop - wip 🚧

 This workshop should take about 2 hours, depending on how deep you want to go into each topic.